sanmay-sr/1RF22IS073/Backend test submission/README.md

 ```

 ## Logging

-- `loggingMiddleware` is registered first.
+- `loggingMiddleware` is first in the chain.
-- All major actions call `log(stack,level,package,message)` which POSTs to the test server using the Bearer token.
+- All major actions call `log(stack,level,package,message)` to the evaluation server (Bearer token included).
 - Network errors are ignored.